Praying God’s Promises for Provision

 And my God will meet all your needs according to the riches of his glory in Christ Jesus.”

-As an example, you can make this practical during this time in the following way:
+As an example, you can personalize the following prayer outline:

 Take some time to listen to His counsel and wait upon the Lord as you continue to seek Him.
 I’ve found it much more beneficial to pray with one or more persons when seeking the Lord’s counsel and discernment in matters like these.
 He’s given us the Body of Christ to gather and to seek His counsel together where other’s gifts can be utilized.
 This of course can be done in your home or by phone or video chat as well.